 Status and trend

 Permafrost monitoring began in 1998.
-Analyses show that the temperature at 10 meters depth in the permafrost is rising on average 0.8°C per decade and that this rise has been accelerating during the past decade.
+Analyses show that the temperature at 10 meters depth in the permafrost is rising on average 0.7°C per decade and that this rise has been accelerating during the past decade.

 Rising temperatures in the permafrost have been recorded right down to a depth of 80 metres during the time the monitoring has been taking place.
 The active layer has on average become approx 25 cm thicker since 1998.

 The warming of the permafrost at Janssonhaugen is first and foremost a response to the rise in the air temperature in recent decades.

 Studies so far show that any changes in the snow cover have had no major effect on the permafrost at Janssonhaugen.
 This is because the locality is extremely exposed to wind, and the ground around the borehole is blown free of snow for large parts of the winter.

 All buildings in the Svalbard settlements are built on piles driven into the permafrost, and roads, bridges, airports and other infrastructure are also constructed on permafrost.
 When warming and thawing of the permafrost occurs, the infrastructure may be affected in the longer term.
 In addition, the permafrost is essential for stabilizing steep mountainsides, which may become more unstable when warming takes place.
 This will have consequences for travelling, and also potentially for animal life if, for example, areas with arctic fox dens become unstable and collapse.